shmeleva/Django-Game-Store/README.md

 ### 6. Layout Sketch

-A very simple clickable prototype can be found at https://marvelapp.com/405c5bh
+We used [Marvel](https://marvelapp.com) to build a simple clickable prototype; it can be found [HERE](https://marvelapp.com/405c5bh) 👈

-The games' thumbnail pictures are from https://www.miniclip.com/games/en/ and are only used for educational purposes.
+The thumbnail pictures are taken from [MINICLIP](https://www.miniclip.com/games/en/) and are only used for educational purposes.

 ![alt text](Screenshot1.jpg)